LilianBoulard/PKS/README.md

 ## Future work
 As of March 2020, the main future work is to proofread the code, debug and test.<br />
-I'm mainly working on simplifying the code currently.<br />
+I'm currently working on simplifying the code.<br />
 Also, Windows support for the daemon would be appreciated.<br />
 New features requests are welcome.<br />